Background pattern

 Warnings and precautions

--if you have liver or kidney problems.
+• if you have liver or kidney problems.

--if you have a heart condition, including heart rhythm problems.
+• if you have a heart condition, including heart rhythm problems.

--if you have abnormal levels of potassium, calcium, or magnesium in your blood.
+• if you have abnormal levels of potassium, calcium, or magnesium in your blood.

 Severe skin reactions, including drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported in relation to Loitin treatment.
-Stop taking Loitin and seek medical attention immediately if you notice any symptoms related to these severe skin reactions described in section 4.
+Stop taking Loitin and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.

-Other medications and Loitin
+Other medicines and Loitin

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-• Rifampicin or rifabutin (antibiotics for infections).
+• Rifampicin or rifabutin (antibiotics used to treat infections).

-• Alfentanil, fentanil (used as anesthetics).
+• Alfentanil, fentanyl (used as anesthetics).

 • Abrocitinib (used to treat atopic dermatitis, also known as eczema).